kevinrenskers/dotfiles/README.md

 I love [git up](https://github.com/msiemens/PyGitUp), which updates all local branches with remote changes, by rebasing rather than merging.
 You just run `git up` in your project and everything is up to date.

-After installing Python, you can simply install git up with one command:
+After installing pipx, you can simply install git up with one command:

-    $ pip install git-up
+    $ pipx install git-up

 ### Ruby